 For a long time, my direct mail marketing strategy was pretty simple.

-There were a few different variations to the messages I would put on my postcards, but they all worked pretty well, and when I paired it with the right data and filtered each list properly – the results were nothing short of amazing.
+There were a few variations to the messages I would put on my postcards, but they all worked pretty well, and when I paired it with the right data and filtered each list properly – the results were nothing short of amazing.

-The Right Message to The Right People
+Sending the Right Message to The Right People

-I liked using postcards because they were cheap (which meant I could reach a lot more people for less money).
+I liked using postcards because they were cheap (which meant I could reach many more people for less money).
 They were also very easy to send (with no mail merge required) AND hard for people to ignore… but for all of their qualities, they still weren’t the most direct way to get my offer into a seller’s hands.

 Postcards were great at finding hidden opportunities to buy cheap real estate, but they always required some kind of action/response from each prospect BEFORE I could send them my low-ball offer.
 The process still worked well enough… but was there a better way to get deals in the bag?

-The Blind Offer Strategy
+An Overview of the Blind Offer Strategy

 When I first heard about this approach, my initial thoughts were…